bshapka/life-in-sql/README.md

 # Life in SQL
-This project is an implementation of Conway's Game of Life (or Life for short) in Structured Query Language (SQL).
+This project is an implementation of Conway's Game of Life (or Life for short) in Structured Query Language (SQL). **No procedural extension to SQL is used.**

 ## About Life
 For information about the game, see [About Life](https://github.com/bshapka/life-in-x/blob/main/ABOUT_LIFE.md).